Water Baptism Service

 We advise parents to wait until their child is asking to be water baptized.
 This is usually a good indication that they are ready to be baptized and it will be a spiritual milestone in their life.
 While younger children under the age of 5 can have a relationship with Jesus, they will not necessarily remember or understand the significance of the event, so we encourage parents to wait until they are a little older.

-Click below for more information regarding discerning whether your child is ready to be baptized or not as well as a devotional to talk through with them before they take this important step.
-Water baptism for kids (pdf)
+We have provided an informational resource for discerning whether your child is ready to be baptized or not as well as a devotional to talk through with them before they take this important step.